 Current Windows operating system, Microsoft Office Suite, Symantec Endpoint Protection, Oracle/ODBC drivers, Java client (for Banner, UC4, etc.), Citrix client, AFS client, Cisco VPN client (on laptops), Visio Viewer, Adobe Reader, and DWF Viewer.
 Additional departmental licensed software can be installed per request.

-IACS DSS will map appropriate network drives based upon department need.
+MCS will map appropriate network drives based upon department need.

 - Retain 14 versions of a file for up to 28 days